 Why is this important?

-The buying journey described above can be used to create a map for the content that a company needs to drive sales.
-The first five steps can be considered as being marketing content, and the last three, sales content.
-(This doesn’t mean, by the way, that there is just one piece of content for each step, the content required for each step will depend on the complexity of your customers’ needs and the complexity of your product.)
+The buying journey described above can create a map of the content that a company needs to drive sales.
+And we can consider the first five steps as being marketing content, and the last three, sales content.
+(This doesn’t mean that there is just one piece of content for each step.
+The content required for each step will depend on the complexity of your customers’ needs and the complexity of your product.)